cperaltab/Seagrass_mapping/FWC_SIMM_USF/README.md

 **How?**

-- With high spatila resolution staellite images such as the ones obtained from Planet imagery.
+- With high spatial resolution staellite images such as the ones obtained from Planet imagery.
 The use of other image providers will be also considered according to the needs.
 - Ground truth data points for training and validation
 - GEE for image processing
 - Q-GIS or ArcGIS for final maps